-When using WPML’s Translation Management, you don’t need to worry about translating taxonomy.
-WPML will include the taxonomy terms with the posts that you’re translating.
+When translating posts, pages, and custom post types, you don’t need to worry about translating taxonomy.
+WPML will include the taxonomy terms with the content that you’re translating.

 If you want, you can translate taxonomy separately using WPML’s Taxonomy Translation.
 This screen shows you a global picture of your site’s taxonomy and terms.
 You will be able to translate any term to any language from one place.
 This is convenient to make sure that different terms are always translated in a consistent way.

 WPML has a dedicated tool that allows you to translate your site’s menus.

 You will be able to translate menus manually and to sync menus automatically.
 This means that whenever you edit the menu in the site’s default language, WPML can immediately update the menus in all other languages.